Nazi gold: Merkers Mine

 The next day was Sunday.
 In the morning, while Colonel Bernard D. Bernstein, Deputy Chief, Financial Branch, G-5, Supreme Headquarters Allied Expeditionary Force (SHAEF), read about the find in the Stars and Stripess Paris edition, 90th Infantry Division engineers blasted a hole in the vault wall to reveal on the other side a room 23 m wide and 46 m deep.
 They found 3,682 bags and cartons of German currency, 80 bags of foreign currency, 8,307 gold bars, 55 boxes of gold bullion, 3,326 bags of gold coins, 63 bags of silver, one bag of platinum bars, eight bags of gold rings and 207 bags and containers of Nazi loot that included valuable artwork.

-On Sunday afternoon, Bernstein, after verifying to the fullest the newspaper story with Lt Col R. Tupper Barrett, Chief, Financial Branch, G-5, 12th Army Group, flew to SHAEF Forward at Rheims where he spent the night, it being too late by then to fly into Germany.
-At noon on Monday, he arrived at General George S. Patton's Third Army Headquarters with instructions from Eisenhower to check the contents of the mine and arrange to have the treasure taken away.
+On Sunday afternoon, Bernstein, after verifying to the fullest the newspaper story with Lt.
+Col. R. Tupper Barrett, Chief, Financial Branch, G-5, 12th Army Group, flew to SHAEF Forward at Rheims where he spent the night, it being too late by then to fly into Germany.
+At noon on Monday, he arrived at General George S. Patton's Third Army Headquarters with instructions from General Dwight D. Eisenhower to check the contents of the mine and arrange to have the treasure taken away.
 While he was there, orders arrived for him to locate a depository farther back in the SHAEF zone and supervise the moving.
 (Under the Big Three arrangements, the part of Germany containing Merkers would be taken over by the Soviets for military government control after the fighting ended.)
 Bernstein and Barrett spent Tuesday looking for a site and finally settled on the Reichsbank building in Frankfurt.